home-assistant/builder/README.md

     --version-from <VERSION>
         Use this to set build_from tag if not specified.

-  Architecture
+  Architecture (select at least one)
     --amd64
         Build for intel/amd 64bit.
     --aarch64
         Build for arm 64bit.
-    --all
-        Build all architecture.

   Build handling
     --test